-The test period will be agreed upon between the Service providers and AS.
+The start of the test period will be agreed upon between the Service providers and AS.
 For new facility/unit the start will be at least 10 working days after the request was received to enable the unit to be registered on the relevant SO system(s) and for the AS staff to arrange necessary tests.